lelepado01/lelepado01.github.io/pages/2D Engine 4: Drawing primitives.md

 # 2D Engine: Drawing primitives

-5/10/21
+*5/10/21*

 ## Drawing primitives

-This section is not strictly necessary, however, drawing primitives is often useful for debugging purposes.
-To keep things simple, we are going to implement only a few, such as line and rectangle.
+This section is not strictly necessary, however, drawing primitives is often useful for debugging purposes To keep things simple, we are going to implement only a few, such as line and rectangle.

 ```
 void Engine::DrawLine(int x1, int y1, int x2, int y2){